Management of Resource at the Network Edge for Federated Learning

-The authors in~\cite{mtibaa2013towards} have proposed a load balancing algorithm for mobile edge computing, which focus on balancing the energy consumption, among the edge devices, with offloaded tasks considering the state of the batteries.
-However, this algorithm does not support FL and balance might jeopardize the collaborative interaction of the FL model.
+The authors in~\cite{mtibaa2013towards} have proposed a load balancing algorithm for mobile edge computing, which focuses on balancing the energy consumption among the edge devices, with offloaded tasks considering the state of the batteries.
+However, this algorithm does not support FL, and balance might jeopardize the collaborative interaction of the FL model.